DUI Defense Experienced & Aggressive Defense

 • Gross vehicular manslaughter

-Reach out to Robert L. Marshall, Attorney at Law for a free case evaluation.
-Contact us at (530) 212-7766 to schedule a consultation with a Chico DUI lawyer.
+Reach out to Robert L. Marshall, Attorney at Law for a free consultation.
+Contact us at (530) 212-7766 to schedule a consultation with a DUI attorney in Chico.

 Our criminal defense attorney is well-versed in all of the legal strategies that can be used to fight a DUI conviction.
 We can carefully scrutinize what actually occurred just before, during, and after your arrest.
 From there, we can analyze those issues and ensure that you receive the excellent legal representation that has earned us a strong reputation in our community.